 This pie was for national television, so room for error was zero.
 It needed to not only look pretty – like “prop pie on a stove at an appliance store” pretty.
 But at the same time, Wayne Brady and Jonathan Magnum were going to eat it on camera in front of 200 audience members.
 So it needed to be the richest, most fragrant custard ever whipped up.
 My reputation was at stake.

-The other day I was playing my online videogames and getting elo boosting services when I decided to recruit my sister, Jodi, a baking master from whom I’ve learned much.
+I decided to recruit my sister, Jodi, a baking master from whom I’ve learned much.
 She introduced me to pie crust stencils.
 Have you ever seen a pie dotted across the surface with adorable little elm tree leaves and thought to yourself, “A delightful, holiday touch!”
 Well, good!
 That’s what you’re supposed to think.

 Custard pies are likely to crack at least a little bit.
 You should not take it personally.
 But you need to be prepared.
 Leaf stencils can save the day!
 You can buy them at any kitchenware store, and also at most larger art supply stores.
 Or you can also just go into the yard, grab a leaf, set it on top the dough, and cut around it.